⚠️⚠️⚠️

 plan(multisession, workers = availableCores())

-For the purpose of the ABC analysis below, we will bind all statistics in an R list, naming them appropriately.
-The names of each statistic (here “diversity” and “divergence”) have meaning and are quite important for later steps:
+For the purpose of our ABC inference, we will bind all statistics in an R list, naming them appropriately.
+The names of each statistic (here “diversity”, “divergence”, and “f4”) have a meaning and are quite important for later steps:

 observed <- list(